jo47011/knx-converter/README.md

 and items.
 Furthermore it will most likely not work out of the box for everybody but may be a good start for whoever wants to automate that process.

-It has been tested with **ETS 4** project file and runs on a Mac thus it should work on any Unix system.
+It has been tested with an **ETS 4** project file and runs on a Mac thus it should work on any Unix system.
 Not sure about Windows.

 ## Prerequisites